KachiAlex/elderx/PLACEHOLDER_CLEANUP_SUMMARY.md

-# ElderX Placeholder Data Cleanup Summary
+# Care Master Placeholder Data Cleanup Summary

 ## 🧹 COMPLETE PLACEHOLDER DATA REMOVAL

-All placeholder/mock data has been successfully removed from the ElderX platform to ensure only real user data is displayed.
+All placeholder/mock data has been successfully removed from the Care Master platform to ensure only real user data is displayed.

 ---